JaydipSingh/genie_tutorial/README.md

 <ul>
 <li>Schdule of the workshop:  https://www.icts.res.in/event/page/27770</li>
-<li>Line 2</li>
 </ul>

-  **Note**: Start by installing Apptainer in your Ubuntu and just follow the doc :
+  **Step - 1**: Start by installing Apptainer in your linux/windows system and just follow these steps, use build and shell command to build and open the container.

     apptainer build --sandbox Fedora40 docker://fedora:40

-Note: Use this command to build the Sandbox, once the sandbox is built use the shell command to open the sandbox[S].

     apptainer shell --writable --fakeroot Fedora40/